The Best Saw For Wood Crafts (All 5 Types Explained)

 Go online and find an outdoor wooden reindeer template and print it off.
 Cut out the individual pieces using a utility knife or scissors.

-Use a spray adhesive or painters tape and attach the paper templates to the plywood and trace-out the parts with a marker.
+Use a spray adhesive or painter’s tape, attach the paper templates to the plywood, and trace out the parts with a marker.

 Sand the cut-out pieces to smooth any rough edges.